IDEAS Group

 The work has begun with the development of a formal ontology to specify the data exchange semantics.
 The W3C Resource Description Framework (RDF) and Web Ontology Language (OWL) will be the format used for data exchange.
 A demonstration of multinational interoperability is scheduled for September 2007, based on exchanging process models for casualty tracking.

 The Need for Architecture Interoperability

-The need for IDEAS was identified in 2005 by the Australian, Canadian, UK & US defence departments.
+The need for IDEAS was identified in 2005 by the Australian, Canadian, UK and US defence departments.
 The main purpose of IDEAS is to support coalition military operations planning.
 The ability to exchange architectures between countries enables better understanding of each other's capabilities, communications mechanisms and standard procedures.